Dogs General Health

-Your pet will go home with an Elizabethan collar to prevent her from licking the wound.
+Your pet will go home with an Elizabethan collar to prevent them from licking the wound.
 We also provide pain relief for the next three days.
 After 2 weeks, we do a recheck of the surgical site and the stitches are removed.

 The most common worms that infect dogs and cats are Roundworm, Hookworm, Whipworm, Flea Tapeworm and Hydatid Tapeworm.
 To control these worms it is necessary to have a regular worming routine.